Healthy You - Every Day

 An unrivaled partnership

-It’s no surprise that Lafayette College and Lehigh University have one of the longest-standing rivalries in college athletics, dating back to 1884.
-“No matter the sport, the Lehigh-Lafayette game is the one that always gets circled on the schedule,” says Daniel Terpstra, DO, orthopedic surgeon with Coordinated Health and college team physician for Lehigh University.
+“The Lehigh-Lafayette game is the one that always gets circled on the schedule,” says Daniel Terpstra, DO, orthopedic surgeon with Lehigh Valley Orthopedic Institute and sports medicine team physician for Lehigh University.

-In third grade, Terpstra came home with a “What do you want to be when you grow up?” school project.
+In third grade, Dr. Terpstra came home with a “What do you want to be when you grow up?” school project.
 That was easy for him to answer – a sports doctor for the Phillies.
 Fast forward to his high school and college years, he wrestled and played football, landing his name in the Athletic Hall of Fame at Bangor High School and Muhlenberg College.

 “I always loved the interaction I had with my trainers and coaches.
-Sports medicine is about relationships and understanding how I can work together with the athletes, coaches and trainers to navigate the waters from injury through recovery,” Terpstra says.
+Sports medicine is about relationships and understanding how I can work together with the athletes, coaches and trainers to navigate the waters from injury through recovery,” Dr. Terpstra says.

-The biggest lesson he learned in becoming a district champion swimmer was to put in the hard work.
 “My involvement in sports established my work ethic and gave me direction.
-Swimming was a springboard toward my success in medicine and eventually becoming a doctor,” Slenker says.
+Swimming was a springboard toward my success in medicine and eventually becoming a doctor,” Dr. Slenker says.

 On the sidelines

 “I love working with the high-level college athletes at Lehigh.
-The students are determined to do whatever they can to get better and back on the field,” Terpstra says.
-He works closely with the Lehigh University football and wrestling teams, attending all home games and traveling regularly for away games.
+The students are determined to do whatever they can to get better and back on the field,” Dr. Terpstra says.

 Both college team physicians help intermittently at other games for sports like lacrosse, soccer and baseball.
-Every week, Slenker and Terpstra also offer training rooms at their respective campuses.
+Every week, Dr. Slenker and Dr. Terpstra also offer training rooms at their respective campuses.
 The training room is open to all college athletes to come and have an injury checked out, stretch or get ice.

 From defeat to victory

-LVHN Sports Medicine
+Sports Medicine

 Explore More Articles